mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 - detect each components present on the board
 - have a port (usually Serial) and reading and writing through it
 - handle port read / write errors

-### Connectivity component libraries
+### Other interface libraries
-A connectivity library contains a single class that has at least the following functionnalities:
+Interface libraries contain a single class that has at least the following functionnalities:
 - hold its own hardware related configuration constants
 - be able to hold and update its configuration variables
-- have as I2C instance
+- have a pointer to an I2C instance
 - have the ability to self-activate / self-configure / self-initialize (by using the I2C instance)
 - have a port to read / write (eg: over bluetooth, wifi, etc)
 - handle read / write errors
-- **optionnal**: BLE component and BLE library currently handle timestamping
+- **optionnal**: BLE component and BLE library currently handle time synchronisation with the hub.

-## Functionnal component libraries
+### Sensor libraries
-A functionnal component library contains a single class that has at least the following functionnalities:
+A Sensor library contains a single class that has at least the following functionnalities:
 - hold its own hardware related configuration constants
 - be able to hold and update its configuration variables
-- have an I2C instance
+- have a pointer to an I2C instance
-- have one or several connectivity component(s) (eg: one for bluetooth, one for wifi, etc)
 - have the ability to self-activate / self-configure / self-initialize (by using the I2C instance)
 - serve its purpose (eg: measure something in the case of a sensor, blink in the case of the LED, etc)
-- post-process its own data (eg: compute total acceleration energy for the accelerometer) *- For this, one can leverage a logical library*
-- send data through I2C port and through the port of each one of its connectivity components
+- send data through a given port

-##The role of the Sketch (*.ino file)
+###Configurators and conductor
-In IU IDE Firmware, the role of the sketch is to orchestrate how all the components work together.
+In IU IDE Firmware, the role of the conductor is to orchestrate (hence the name) how all the components work together.
 This includes:
+- Instantiates the interfaces
+- Instantiates the configurators for sensors and features.
+- Instantiates the features
-- Before setup:
+-
   - Instantiating an I2C object
   - Instantiating each component class
   - Define all possible measure functions (by leveraging each component) and create an array of pointers to them. (+ use hashMap to name them?)